charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

     cd InstallScripts
     ./DockerInstall

-This is the correct way to install as of May 3, 2019.
+This is the correct way to install as of Oct 1, 2019.
 Recall that **jou** takes you to the **JsObjects/Utilities** directory.
 From there navigate into **InstallScripts**.
 Then run **./DockerInstall**.

-After running this script, be sure to logout and then log in again.
+After running this script, be sure to _**logout and then log in again**_.
 On Lubuntu, that should be **Start | Leave | Logout**.
+Then log in again.
+If you are installing on the cloud, you can usually just type exit to end your SSH session.
+You can then immediately reconnect.
+That is also a way to log in.

 Once installed, you should not have to run Docker as the superuser, that is, you should not need to use **sudo** to start Docker.
-If you get a permission denied error, then try logging out and logging in again.
+If you get a permission denied error, don't run **sudo**.
+Instead, then try logging out and logging in again.
 That should fix the problem.
 (The Docker Install video linked below might not adequately cover this step.)

 <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/N9jWhYaOrPs?ecver=2" width="640" height="360" frameborder="0" gesture="media" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>